-5 The proposed subdivision will not cause unreasonable highway or public road congestion or unsafe conditions with respect to the use of the highways or public roads existing or proposed and shall adhere to the street connectivity requirements of Article I.E.7, Street Access to Adjoining Property, herein.
-If the proposed subdivision requires driveways or entrances onto a state or state aid highway located outside the urban compact area of an urban compact municipality as defined by MSRA Title 23, section 754, the Department of Transportation has provided documentation indicating that the driveways or entrances conform to Title 23, section 704 and any rules adopted under that section; Staff Comments: It is anticipated that future meetings with the Planning Board will focus on traffic related to the Development Plan and in the aggregate in the village.
+The proposed subdivision will not cause unreasonable highway or public road congestion or unsafe conditions with respect to the use of the highways or public roads existing or proposed and shall adhere to the street connectivity requirements of Article I.E.7, Street Access to Adjoining Property, herein.
+If the proposed subdivision requires driveways or entrances onto a state or state aid highway located outside the urban compact area of an urban compact municipality as defined by MSRA Title 23, section 754, the Department of Transportation has provided documentation indicating that the driveways or entrances conform to Title 23, section 704 and any rules adopted under that section;

+Staff Comments: The March 9, 2022 Planning Board meeting will include a presentation of the initial trip generation data.
 The Town has been engaged with Tom Errico, of TY Lin, over the last year to provide peer reviews of traffic impact analyses of major projects within the village, and as a result, will be able to provide input into the development of the traffic analysis prepared for the Railroad Square Master Plan.
-It is anticipated that a MaineDOT Traffic Movement Permit will be required following review of the traffic analysis.
+Mr. Errico and Steve Johnson, the Town Engineer, provided an initial review of the materials provided.